 Simonds Catholic College is a vibrant multicultural community, where student successes are valued and acknowledged.
 Our innovative curriculum encourages both collaborative and individual learning through an extensive range of subjects and co-curricular activities and will equip our students with the skills necessary to succeed in their lives.

 As a school community, we place great emphasis on our values of Catholic beliefs and teachings, pastoral programs, respectful behaviour, inclusivity, fully committed teachers and motivated students.

 Please take the time to browse our website and arrange a tour.
 I look forward to meeting you and your family on one of our tours.

 Mr Peter Riordan

-Tours are conducted on school days throughout the term.
+Virtual Tours are conducted on school days throughout the term.
 School tours commence promptly at 9.15am and provide prospective families with a great opportunity to view the school in operation.
-We always encourage parents to bring their sons on School Tours.
-Tours take approximately one hour, and, with the Principal as your tour guide, you will have the chance to discover all that Simonds has to offer and ask any questions you may have.
+We always encourage parents to include their sons on School Tours.
+Virtual Tours take approximately one hour, and, with the Principal as your tour guide, you will have the chance to discover all that Simonds has to offer and ask any questions you may have.
 Bookings are essential.